 The GrassHOPPER ticket is a smart way to travel in Aberdeen and Aberdeenshire, just hop on or hop off any bus.
 Whether you need to travel on the routes of more than one operator or you want a bus pass that gives you freedom of choice, GrassHOPPER is for you.

-We're launching discounted student day and week tickets on 21st August 2017 to save you £££s.
+Student GrassHOPPER tickets now available.
 To find out more please click on your zone below.

 Valid for travel within Aberdeen City boundary covering the city centre outwards as far as Aberdeen Airport, Altens, Bridge of Don, Cove, Craibstone, Dyce, Kingswells and Peterculter